newrelic/newrelic-ruby-agent/test/multiverse/README.md

 ### Cleanup
 Occasionally, it may be necessary to clean up your environment when migration scripts change or Gemfile lock files get out of sync.
-Similar to Rails' rake assets:clobber, multiverse has a clobber task that will drop all multiverse databases in MySQL and remove all Gemfile.* and Gemfile.*.lock files housed under test/multiverse/suites/**
+Similar to Rails' `rake assets:clobber`, multiverse has a clobber task that will drop all multiverse databases in MySQL and remove all Gemfile.* and Gemfile.*.lock files housed under test/multiverse/suites/**

     rake test:multiverse:clobber